charlesbjohnson/docker-introduction/index.md

   - `cgroups`
       - ie. so that a container cannot use all available CPU resources and starve other containers
   - Kernel namespaces
-      - ie. so that processes in a container have no visibility into the processes in another container
+      - ie. so that processes in a container have no visibility into the processes of another container
 - Docker
   - Images
       - Can be declaratively built with Dockerfiles
       - Layered through a Union File System (ie. AUFS)
-      - Distributable through the Docker Registry
       - Versioned and tagged with metadata
+      - Distributable through a Docker Registry
   - Containers
       - Created from images
       - Run your actual application